- Concrete Life Upgrades

 This is probably getting in the way of valuing the things that do bring you joy, and also weighing you down/confusing you.
 The

 Essentially: Get to a point where you spend less than you earn (this is basically what being able to retire means, but it doesn’t have to happen in your 60s).
 Remember that you can get there by spending less, as well as earning more.
-Try to have your money work for you; understand compound interest (and the way it can apply to other investments)—10% per year doubles your money every 7.2 years (though inflation can eat into that value), and other ways of getting passive income.
+Try to have your money work for you; understand compound interest (and the way it can apply to other investments)—10% per year doubles your money every 7.2 years so start as early as you can (though inflation and tax can eat into that value), and other ways of getting passive income.
 Pay off your high-interest debt for the same reason.
-Max out your ROTH each year if you can (and try to put things in it that might 100x and then do it again — in the meantime, try a low-fee target date retirement fund like one from Vanguard).
+Max out your ROTH each year if you can (and try to put things in it that might 100x and then do it again — in the meantime, try a low-fee target date retirement fund like one from Vanguard and automate a deposit/purchase every month for dollar cost averaging).
 Take full advantage of employer matching.
 If you know how much you spend a year, you can maybe get some comfort from how much time you could live on your savings + passive income if you weren’t working (6-months is a good initial target).

 Don't neglect your future self, but find a way of understanding and making tradeoffs between money and things or experiences that actually reflect the things that bring you joy.
 E.g. “I could buy this thing, or go to the movies 5 times.” or “I could buy this thing or spend a summer living in Europe learning a new language.” or "I could buy this thing or stop being stressed about my credit card debt."
 Another important consideration is how much use you'll get out of a thing e.g. "These pants may seem expensive, but I'll probably wear them a few times a week for the next 3 years." — I spend a lot of money on my laptop & workstation & phone because I typically spend 10 hours a day interfacing with them.
-Also, if you’re going to eventually get a high-quality thing, consider whether you can just do that upfront (it’s always sad to see someone upgrade their kitchen before selling their house when they could’ve enjoyed that kitchen for years themselves).
+Also, if you’re going to eventually get a high-quality thing, consider whether you can just do that upfront (it’s always sad to see someone upgrade their kitchen before selling their house when they could’ve enjoyed that kitchen for years themselves), and repurchasing low-quality stuff can actually be more expensive cumulatively than a high-quality purchase that lasts.

 GiveWell is a good place to start in trying to find efficient/effective organizations and causes to fund.
 When in doubt, I’d recommend their “Top Charities Fund” (formerly called the Maximum Impact Fund) which seems to be the place where their staff tend to make their annual gifts.